-This bill amends existing legislation regarding the care of students with epilepsy and seizure disorders in public schools, specifically enhancing the training requirements for school staff.
-Under the proposed changes, boards of education are mandated to ensure that all staff, including those involved in school-sponsored programs outside of regular school hours, receive training every two years on the care of students with these conditions.
+This bill amends existing legislation regarding the care of students with epilepsy and seizure disorders in public schools.
+It mandates that all staff employed by a board of education receive training every two years on the care of these students, including those involved in school-sponsored programs outside of regular school hours.
 The training must include a Department of Health-approved course provided by a nonprofit organization dedicated to supporting individuals with epilepsy and seizure disorders.

 Statutes affected: